Yacynte/optical_flow_pyramidal_LK/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   Make sure your `requirements.txt` contains all the necessary libraries.

 ## Usage
 To calculate the optical flow using the Pyramidal Lucas-Kanade method, you can call the function `lucas_pyramidal`: